lindemer/zoot/README.md

 # Zoot
 **Zoot** can be linked as an external module to any Zephyr app.
 This library is built on the [Cozy](https://github.com/motet/cozy) implementation of CBOR Object Signing and Encryption (COSE).

-## Current coverage of draft-ietf-suit-manifest-XX
+## Current coverage of draft-ietf-suit-manifest-04
-This work is in the very early stages.
+This work is in the early stages.
+T

 ## Usage
 Add the following line to your app's `CMakeLists.txt`: